Human Services Department

 Providing Help to Make It Through Challenging Times

 Limited incomes and unexpected financial problems can make it difficult to provide a healthy, safe environment for individuals and their families.
-Our Economic Support division offers financial assistance programs to help financially troubled residents of Washington County to sustain or improve their quality of life.
+Our Economic Support division, through the Moraine Lakes Consortium, offers financial assistance programs to help financially troubled residents of Washington County to sustain or improve their quality of life.
 Our experienced staff will work with you, guiding you through the process to ensure best results.

 -Children (under age 19)